rob-myers/rob-myers.github.io/docs/plan.md

 ### TODOs

+- Simplify the shell.
+   - No asyncFromObservable.
-- Clean simplified rewrite of shell.
-No asyncFromObservable.
-Cleaner approach to pipelines.
+   - Cleaner approach to pipelines.
    - Remove dependency on `asyncIteratorFrom`
    - Simplify FifoDevice, pipes and IO
 - Sketch out milestones
 - Create replacement for brush i.e. `Selection`
 - Can select many rects.
 Can still lock.
 Has group where ghost meshes can be attached.

+### Done

+- Support `return` inside a function

 ## Issues